 5. Create a new job by clicking on the “New Item” link on the left sidebar > Select a “Freestyle Project” from the options > Name your project.

 6. Add a build step in the project.
-The build step executes a Shell command.
+The build step executes a Shell command (for linux and Mac OS) and execute Windows batch command (for windows).

 The command is